Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 Choosing the Right Tools for Your ADHD Child

-When selecting toys for children with ADHD, consider options that provide different sensory experiences and help improve focus.
-Individuals with ADHD often experience varying needs throughout the day.
+When selecting toys, consider options that provide different sensory experiences and help improve focus.
+Children with ADHD often have varying sensory needs throughout the day.

 Multi-Sensory Engagement Tools